 Lead-acid electric bike batteries are cheap and easy to recycle.
 However, they are sensitive to bad treatment, and they don’t last very long.
-They are not a good choice if you’re serious about actually using your bike to commute.
+They are not a good choice if you’re serious about using your bike to commute over fairly long distances.

-Lead-acid batteries are cheap for several reasons: they weigh twice as much as NiMh batteries, and three times as much as lithium batteries.
-They have much less usable capacity than NiMh batteries or lithium batteries.
-They only last for half as long as nickel or lithium batteries.
+Lead-acid batteries are cheap for several reasons.
+They weigh twice as much as NiMh batteries, and three times as much as lithium batteries.
+These batteries have much less usable capacity than NiMh batteries or lithium batteries.
+Also, they only last for half as long as nickel or lithium batteries.

 Warning: if a cheap electric bike is advertised and the advert does not state what kind of battery it has, you can pretty much be certain that it has a lead-acid battery.
-It might be cheap, but it’s not a bargain.
-This battery type might be good enough if you want the bike as a mere toy, to be taken out and played with occasionally in your immediate neighborhood – but if not, it would be better to avoid these batteries altogether.
+It might be cheap, but that does not mean that it’s a bargain.
+This battery type might be good enough if you want the bike for light recreational use only.
+But if not, it would be better to avoid these batteries.